ybo-source/synapse-net-challenge/scripts/baselines/cryo_ves_net/README.md

 # CryoVesNet

-Scripts to run CryoVesNet on our data.
+Scripts to run CryoVesNet on our data and evalute the results.
 See https://github.com/Zuber-group/CryoVesNet for details.

-The code is currently not working due to this issue: https://github.com/Zuber-group/CryoVesNet/issues/6